 I don't like it.

 I look up and see nothing, I push up and feel the mass.
 Like rotting potatoes, slimy and squishy and sliding over one another as they pile on past.
 I want to move up.
 I don't want to go past the jaws.
 So I try and claw my way up.

 Why are they so slimy?

 There's no grip here, anywhere, stepping on the once blades isn't...
 I have no legs...
 I do have

 Jessa was stunned by what his senses told him, a rebellious demon, a fallen angel, clockwork god and just plain fire all at once.
-Knee deep in dead things the angel stared on as it churned its fragmented, glassy hulk from the massed material.
-It shone in bronze and obsidian hues, roped together in twine and spider thread and burning in soft sorrow.
+Knee deep in dead things the angel stared on as it churned its fragmented.
+Shedding a glassy hulk from the massed material, it pulsed with energy, each wave curling to make a spinning shell as it expanded under the force of subsequent waves.

 Resting on the floor, the soul larger than himself let its essence leak out.
 Moments stretched on as the thing echoed it's curiosity and intrigue, blind to the fire that fed on the corruption with ravenous hunger.
 He let it wash over him, after all he'd hate to be the source of the suffering in the world he looked over.